kilianna/points-detector/help/README.md

 ![original_preview](img/orginal_preview.PNG)

-The original intensity of signal points on black background preview
+The original intensity of signal points on the black background preview

 ![degree_of_matching_preview](img/degree_of_marching_preview.PNG)